TempestAethel/Tempestaethel.github.io/README.md

 - **[Embrace Yourself](https://github.com/TempestAethel/Embrace-yourself)**: A book-like project featuring quotes and poetry.
 Check it out [here](https://tempestaethel.github.io/Embrace-yourself/).
 - **[ZenVibes](https://github.com/TempestAethel/ZenVibes/tree/main)**: A series of calming projects.
 Experience it [here](https://tempestaethel.github.io/ZenVibes/).

-## First Repository
+## File-Reserve (Previously Skolar)
-My first repository, [Skolar](https://github.com/TempestAethel/SKOLAR), was created for my internship-related assignments.
-While it wasn't my favorite project, it marked the beginning of my coding journey!
+- My first repository, **[File-Reserve](https://github.com/TempestAethel/File-Reserve)**, was originally created for my internship-related assignments.
+Now, it's a place where I upload various non-related text documents—mainly personal notes, drafts, and other files that don't fit with my coding projects but still serve as useful resources.
+While it may seem unrelated to my other work, it’s a place where I store my text documents for easy access.

 ### Updates
 I'll be updating my profile with repositories over time, so feel free to check back regularly!
 For detailed information about my projects, please visit each repository individually.

-Updates will be done at [this link](https://tempestaethel.github.io/TempestAethel/info.html) since it's more convenient to manage everything in one place.
+Updates will be managed on [this link](https://tempestaethel.github.io/TempestAethel/info.html) for easier reference.

 ---